The Effects of Alprazolam Use—Short-Term, Long-Term and Side Effects

 - Muscle cramps.

-It is strongly recommended that one consult with an addiction treatment or medical professional prior to embarking upon a substance abuse treatment process.
+It is strongly recommended to consult with an addiction treatment or medical professional prior to embarking upon a substance abuse treatment process.

-For the aforementioned withdrawal dangers, stopping alprazolam will require a period of supervised detoxification services to usher the patient safely through this difficult process.
+To address the aforementioned withdrawal dangers, stopping alprazolam use will require a period of supervised detoxification services to usher the patient safely through this difficult process.
+Learn about 3-day, 5-day and 7-day detox programs.

-Following the detoxification process, follow-up care will be essential to maintain sobriety, adjust to life without the substance, and improve one’s overall well-being.
-A range of options like outpatient drug and alcohol treatment, mental health care, and community services will aid in this process.
-Addiction is a chronic issue and often must be continuously managed in the long-term to maintain the progress made during the initial treatment period.
+Following the Xanax detoxification process, follow-up care—or aftercare—will be essential.
+This helps the person to maintain sobriety, adjust to life without the substance, and improve their overall well-being.
+A range of options—like outpatient drug and alcohol treatment, mental health care, and community services—will aid in this process.
+Addiction is a chronic issue and often must be continuously managed in the long-term in order to maintain the progress made during the initial treatment period.